oemof/oemof-thermal/docs/stratified_thermal_storage.rst

 * There is no distinction between outside temperature and ground temperature.
 * Material properties are constant.

-The equation describing the change of storage content is the following:
+The equation describing the storage content at timestep t is the following:

 .. math::
   Q_t = Q_{t-1} \Big(1- U \frac{4}{d\rho c}\Delta t\Big)